jarekbird/CodeTestBuddy/README.md

 I decided to use STI for Accessories and StuffedAnimals.
 I stored both in the Product table.
 This turned out to be great because they store almost all the same data and because it made things easier when storing orders.
 I just referenced a list of products.

+I dedided to only build a parser for the order history. the other files held so little data, it was easier to just manually copy it into the seeds, which I did.

 I ran into an interesting issue around using :all as an enum value when building the Accessory object.
 Because rails enums generate a bunch of helper methods, with the same name as the enum key, using :all as an enum key creates a .all() method which overrides other active record methods, so active record blocks this.
 I changed it from :all to :all_size

 It has been a while since I made a brand new rails project.
 I encountered a weird error when trying to run rails console /Users/jarekbird/.rvm/gems/ruby-2.5.1/gems/bootsnap-1.4.4/lib/bootsnap/load_path_cache/core_ext/kernel_require.rb:22:in `require': cannot load such file -- /Users/jarekbird/.rvm/rubies/ruby-2.5.1/lib/ruby/2.5.0/x86_64-darwin17/readline.bundle (LoadError).
 Something is weird in my local environment around rvm and readline.